The Fluffy Jackets story & FAQ

 The Fluffy Jackets' "Something from Nothing" (2019) documentary DVD movie includes a guitar interview with Manny Charlton (Nazareth).

-What happened to Manny Charlton, and how does his legacy live on through the band?
+What happened to Manny Charlton (Nazareth), and how does his legacy live on through the band?

-Who performed at the Manny Charlton Memorial Concert in Cordoba?
+Who performed at the Manny Charlton Memorial Concert in Córdoba in 2024?

-What is The Rise and Fall of the Songwriter (2024) about?
+What is The Rise and Fall of the Songwriter (2024), who worked on it and what is it about?

 Who collaborated with the band on The Rise and Fall of the Songwriter?

-• Matt Bradford (LA) plays slide guitar on “The Well Is Dry” and “I Think Too Much.”
+- Matt Bradford plays slide guitar on “The Well Is Dry” and “I Think Too Much.”

-• Liam Creedon (Scotland) plays lead guitar on “Now That She Is Gone.”
+- Liam Creedon plays lead guitar on “Now That She Is Gone.”

 Why did The Fluffy Jackets offer their album for free back in 2024?